echo2echo/Perl-Search-Replace/README.md

      $ ./search_replace.pl

 Also, here is a perl one liner with basically the same functionality as search_replace.pl.
-It works in current directory and all sub directories.
+It works in the current directory and all sub directories.
 The command below replaces text on all html files (*.html)

 Be careful out there!